tywalch/electrodb/README.md

 The `add()` method will accept attributes with type `number`, `set`, and `any` defined on the model.
 In the case of a `number` attribute, provide a number to _add_ to the existing attribute's value on the item.

 If the attribute is defined as `any`, the syntax compatible with the attribute type `set` will be used.
-For this reason, do not use the attribute type `any` to represent a number.
+For this reason, do not use the attribute type `any` to represent a `number`.

 ```javascript
 const newTenant = client.createSet("larry");